-A blood test and a urine test will be done throughout your treatment.
+A blood test will be done throughout your treatment.
 Depending on the results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be interrupted if necessary.

 How to take your medication?